A bar chart displays the number of students in each major at a un... | Study Prep in Pearson+

 Multiple Choice

 A bar chart displays the number of students in each major at a university.
-Which type of distribution does the graph illustrate?
+What type of data distribution is being visualized?

 A